hpssjellis/The-LLM-Family-Discussion/cooked-and-raw-food-pairings.md

 ## Prompt

-You said
 Make specific personalities for each of the 7 main LLM's and call them: Chappy, Geminiah, Claude, Copie, Derek, Larry and Grog.
 Do not tell me the personalities but answer my question as a family discussion of the 7 LLM's for which each person brings valuable information to the discussion: The question is: food pairings a cooked food with a raw food such as cooked turmeric with raw pepper or protein with raw or dried figs.